ali-k-hesar/how-AI-Sees-Our-World/README.md

 the attention weights of the last layer for the CLS (classification) token in Vision Transformer (ViT) can be used to create an attention map similar to CAM and Grad-CAM in traditional convolutional neural networks (CNNs).

+In ViT, the CLS token is a special token appended at the beginning of the input sequence, and it serves as the aggregated representation of the entire image after the self-attention mechanism of the Transformer layers.
+The attention mechanism in ViT assigns weights to different tokens, including the CLS token, based on their relevance to each other in forming the final representation.

+To create an attention map for the CLS token, you can extract the attention weights corresponding to the CLS token from the last self-attention layer of the ViT model.
+These attention weights represent how much each patch in the input image attends to the CLS token.
+You can then use these attention weights to weight the embeddings of the patches, similar to CAM and Grad-CAM in CNNs.

 <div align="center">
   <p>